Rosalie Bradford: Weight loss

-A concerned friend contacted Richard Simmons, a familiar face in the weight-loss industry.
+A concerned friend contacted Richard Simmons, a familiar face in the weight loss industry.
 Simmons then contacted Bradford and spoke to her at length.
-She recalled Simmons saying “God doesn’t make junk and you are worth the effort.”
-After the phone call she received a package from him containing some exercise tapes and an eating plan.
+She recalled Simmons saying, “God doesn’t make junk and you are worth the effort.”
+After the phone call, she received a package from him containing some exercise tapes and an eating plan.

 Bradford started small by clapping her hands along to the videos.
 "It was the only movement I could do," she explained.
 She focused on her diet and stuck to Simmons’ plan.
 After a year she had dropped 420 lb.
 Eventually she got some more outside help from a physiotherapist and soon her weight dropped to 500 lb, a total weight loss of 553 lb.
 Bradford persisted with her weight-loss plan and eventually reduced her weight to 283 lb, claiming a total weight loss of 917 lb.
 The lymphatic system in her legs was damaged in one of five surgeries to remove excess skin left by her weight loss.

-Bradford appeared on the Channel 4 television programme BodyShock giving advice to Patrick Deuel.
+Bradford appeared on the Channel 4 television program BodyShock giving advice to Patrick Deuel.
 The episode was first broadcast in August 2007.

 Death

-Rosalie Bradford died on November 29, 2006 at a hospital in Lakeland (near her Auburndale, Florida home).
-She was 63 years old, and was survived by her husband Bob Bradford and son Robbie.
+Rosalie Bradford died on November 29, 2006, at a hospital in Lakeland (near her Auburndale, Florida, home).
+She was 63 years old, and was surrounded by her husband Bob Bradford and son Robbie.
 She lost the world record of having lost the most weight by a woman to Mayra Rosales in 2013.